Tiendil/feeds.fun/README.md

 ```

 Pay attention.
 There are different directories layouts in the repository and in the docker containers => paths for migrations should be with only a single `ffun` directory.

+## Upgrade to a new version

+While the project is in initial development, you should upgrade backed sequentially version by version.

+Algorithm:

+- install the next version
+- apply migrations `ffun migrate`

+**DO NOT SKIP VERSIONS.** Migrations could drastically change between versions.
+Each backend version only guarantees compatibility with the previous one.